pevargas/pevargas.github.io/resume.md

 Nov 2016 -- Present
 #java #spring #jersey #node #npm #docker #git #aws #janus
 *   Fixed issues for clients in a timely manner.
-*   Implmented extended functionality based on client requests.
+*   Implemented extended functionality based on client requests.
-*   Instructed fellow new team on intriciaces of applications.
+*   Instructed fellow new team on intricacies of applications.
 *   Learned the best practices of a highly-available, large-scale application.
-*   Refactored major parts of the applicaiton into smaller microservices.
+*   Refactored major parts of the application into smaller microservices.

 ### Software Engineer, Pitney Bowes Software ###
 Boulder, CO / Somerset, NJ